AlessiaGuzzo/Smart-Lights-Project-IoT/README.md

 ## Tools
-We have used *TinyOS* for the executable code of the motes and *Cooja* for their simulation, in particular we have used the _nesC_ language.
+We have used *TinyOS* for the executable code of the motes and *Cooja* for their simulation, in particular we have written code using the _nesC_ language.

 ## Collaborators